EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/software_documentation.md

 * The state of the software at that point
 * How to fix it or where to find relevant information or solution in your documentation.

-#### Include examples of code usages

-* Examples help users understand and experiment with the software and showcase different aspects of your software.
-* If your documentation becomes too cluttered, consider moving examples to a dedicated section.
-* For instance, [Keras](https://github.com/keras-team/keras/tree/master/examples)  provides example scripts to demonstrate its functionalities along with a README file that outlines.

 #### Include a quickstart guide

 * A quickstart guide enables users to move quickly from idea to experimentation.
 This can take the form of an example, tutorial, or a video.